What is the difference between ink and toner?

 How Do Ink Cartridges Work

-Inkjet printer using four separate ink cartridges to print: black, cyan, magenta, and yellow.
+Inkjet printer uses four separate ink cartridges to print: black, cyan, magenta, and yellow.

 Inkjet printers are best suited for small, image-heavy documents, like photos and school projects.